dg98/ccminer-sharkwipf/README.txt

 We did not take a big effort on improving usability, so please set your parameters carefuly.

-THIS PROGRAMM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!
+THIS PROGRAM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!

-If you're interessted and read the source-code, please excuse that the most of our comments are in german.
+If you're interested and read the source-code, please excuse that the most of our comments are in german.

 >>> Command Line Interface <<<